rancher/windows/docs/active-directory/group-managed-service-accounts/06-gmsa-ccg-plugin.md

 ### gMSA CCG Plugin, Azure Key Vault, and General Object Stores

-The CCG plugin is responsible for providing the Domain Controller password to `ccg.exe`. `ccg.exe` will then authenticate with a Domain Controller using the retrieved Domain password, and retrieves the gMSA password.
+The CCG plugin is responsible for providing the Domain Controller password, username, and hostname to `ccg.exe`. `ccg.exe` will then authenticate with the Domain Controller using the retrieved Domain password, and retrieves the gMSA password.
 The gMSA password is then passed back to the container, which then requests a new Kerberos Ticket-Granting Ticket (TGT) from the Domain Controller.
 The TGT is then used by the container to interact with other domain services.